 Set limits on electronic toys and video games.

-watch TV or play computer games at all; kids over 2 should have their "screen time" limited to 1-2 hours per day.
+According to the American Academy of Pediatrics, kids under age 2 shouldn't watch TV or play computer games at all; kids over 2 should have their "screen time" limited to 1-2 hours per day.

 Don't fall for toys that call themselves educational.